Mixed Commuting Varieties over simple Lie algebras: Applications to support varieties for Frobenius kernels

-Suppose that the prime $p$ is good for $G$.
-We recall that $\lambda$ is called $p$-regular if $\Phi_{\lambda,p}=\emptyset$, otherwise it's called $p$-singular.
-The following result classifies the behaviors of support varieties for $L(\lambda)$ up to its regularity in the case of simple algebraic groups of rank 2.
+Assume that $G$ is of type $A_2$ or type $C_2$.
+We can have more explicit information about $V_{G_{(r)}}(L(\lambda))$ in these specific cases.
+In particular, the following results classifies the behaviors of support varieties for $L(\lambda)$ up to the regularity of $\lambda$.

-\begin{proposition}\cite[Corollary 6.6.1]{NPV:2002} Let $G$ be a simple algebraic group of rank 2 and $p$ good. \begin{enumalph} \item If $\lambda$ is a $p$-singular weight, then $V_{G_1}(L(\lambda))=\overline{\calO_{\sub}}$. \item If $\lambda$ is a $p$-regular weight, then $V_{G_1}(L(\lambda))=V_{G_1}(k)=\N$. \end{enumalph} \end{proposition}
+\begin{proposition}\cite[Corollary 6.6.1]{NPV:2002} Let $G$ be a simple algebraic group of rank 2 and $p$ good. \begin{enumalph} \item If $\lambda$ is a $p$-singular weight, then $V_{G_{(1)}}(L(\lambda))=\overline{\calO_{\sub}}$. \item If $\lambda$ is a $p$-regular weight, then $V_{G_{(1)}}(L(\lambda))=V_{G_{(1)}}(k)=\N$. \end{enumalph} \end{proposition}